killfrenzy96/AiyaFrenzyBot/README.md

 # .env
 TOKEN = put your bot token here
 ```
-- Run the AIYA by running launch.bat (or launch.sh for Linux)
+- Run AIYA by running launch.bat (or launch.sh for Linux)

 ## Usage